octopode/spectackler/README.md

 ### Suggested use

 The [below drivers](#hardware-drivers) are commented and I hope their methods will be self-explanatory.
-Use my [data collection suites](#data-collection-suites) as application examples.
+Use my [data collection suites](#data-collection-suites) as application examples, or, if you manage to replicate my setup exactly, use them as-is.
 Go get 'em (data) and have fun!

 ## Hardware drivers